nextgis-borsch/lib_gdal/README.md

 # Raster drivers

-Available raster drivers for now (by all driver dirs in sources):
+Available raster drivers for now (by all driver dirs in sources).
+Drivers marked with '*' have high priority to be implemented.

 | Driver | Cmaked | External dependencies | Notes |
 |---|:-:|---|---|